Superintendent Reflects on Value of TCU

 He always had a drive for leadership, realizing early on that he wanted to become a superintendent.
 He credits TCU for developing him into the leader he always wanted to be.

 “There is not a week that goes by that I don’t think about how fortunate I was to be in the School of Education at TCU,” Chadwell said.
 “I couldn’t do what I am doing now without what I learned and experienced in my programs.”

 Learning to Lead

-Chadwell is a big believer in preparing students to be leaders.
-He said TCU helped him find his voice, and facilitated his desire to study abroad in Germany instead of making him fit into a predetermined plan.
+Chadwell said he believes in preparing students to be leaders.
+He said TCU helped him find his voice and facilitated his desire to study abroad in Germany, instead of making him fit into a predetermined plan.

 “I believe that teachers that are developed like I was are able to apply learning to everything they do and be leaders in their organizations,” he said.

 He is now helping create future leaders by partnering with faculty for literacy, leadership and policy initiatives.
 One example is his district’s participation in TCU’s LiiNK program, led by Harris College of Nursing & Health Sciences professor Debbie Rhea.
 The initiative is based on research showing that increased physical activity and recess in schools leads to improved academic performance.